Info Campaign 2024

 … lol!

 The right to health is a fundamental human right enshrined in international law through various international treaties.
-According to the International Covenant onEconomic, Social and Cultural Rights (ICESCR) of 1966, still in force today, everyone has the right to the highest attainable standard of physical and mental health.
-[2]
+According to the International Covenant on Economic, Social and Cultural Rights (ICESCR) of 1966,

 This means, among other things, that all states parties to the ICESCR commit to implementing these rights.
 In doing so, they guarantee ‘non-discriminatory access‘ [3] to an unrestricted right to health.

 The World Health Organization (WHO) defines health in its 1946 Constitution as a state of complete well-being, not merely the absence of disease.
-This comprehensive approach emphasizes the importance of physical, mental, and social aspects of health for an individual’s overall well-being.
-The right to health includes access to safe drinking water, adequate nutrition, healthy working conditions, and medical care [4].
+This comprehensive approach emphasizes the importance of physical, mental and social aspects of health for an individual’s overall well-being.
+The right to health includes access to safe drinking water, adequate nutrition, healthy working conditions and medical care [4].
 It also includes the autonomy to make decisions about one’s health and protection from interference.
 The realization of this right requires creating social conditions that enable people to lead healthy lives.

 Other international human rights treaties, such as the UN Convention on the Rights of the Child [5], the UN Women’s Rights Convention [6] and the UN Convention on the Rights of Persons with Disabilities [7] also contain provisions on the right to health or specific aspects of it.
 These treaties aim to address the specific needs of particular populations.

 The UN Committee on Economic, Social and Cultural Rights monitors the implementation of the ICESCR and issued a General Comment [8] on the right to health in 2000.
-This document emphasizes the importance of criteria such as availability, accessibility, acceptability* and quality in defining the right to health.
+This document emphasizes the importance of criteria such as availability, accessibility, acceptability* and equality in defining the right to health.

+[* Explanation: In this context, ‘acceptability‘ means that health facilities, goods and services must be consistent with the cultural values and individual dignity of patients, be gender-sensitive and be appropriate to different living situations.]

 In addition, according to the ICESCR, the primary responsibility for implementing the right to health lies with individual states.
-This responsibility includes the obligation of the state to respect, protect, and fulfill this fundamental human right.
+This responsibility includes the obligation of the state to respect, protect and fulfill this fundamental human right.

-[* Explanation: In this context, ‚acceptability‘ means that health facilities, goods, and services must be consistent with the cultural values and individual dignity of patients, be gender-sensitive, and be appropriate to different living situations.]

-Furthermore, according to the ICESCR, the implementation of the right to health is the primary responsibility of the individual states.
-This therefore includes state obligations to respect, protect and guarantee this fundamental human right.

 Thus, a state must ensure that its actions do not violate the right to health.
 Non-discriminatory access to healthcare is a central aspect of this obligation.